Updated September 2019

 The PI must immediately report to the University Police Department and ORSP all instances of damage, destruction of, or theft of inventoried equipment.
 In the case of theft, a police report must be sent to ORSP along with a written account of the circumstances.

 For the updated CSU Chancellor's Office Policies for Equipment, please visit ICSUAM 11003.13

 PIs as individuals and the University can be subjected to significant penalties for any violation of US export controls that have been established to protect the national security and foreign policy interests of this country.
 Export controls govern the shipment, transmission, or transfer of regulated items, information and software to foreign countries, persons or entities.
-Review the CSUEB Export Control Policy for more detail.
+Review the the Export Control Policy and other resources in the ORSP Policy Library for more detail.